WonderingAboutAI/Image-Captions/README.md

 ## A word about rate limits
 if you're planning to create captions for a very large number of images with a new OpenAI account, you may exceed rate limits for the API.
 Rate limits exist to manage the load on the infrastructure powering AI models.
 If you exceed them, you'll get an error message like "Too many requests" or "Rate limit error."

-See OpenAI's documentation for more information on rate limits and how you can manage processing in your scripts to avoid exceeding them:
+See OpenAI's documentation for more information on rate limits and how you can manage processing in your scripts to avoid exceeding them: https://platform.openai.com/docs/guides/rate-limits

 ## Summary
-This script can save you time if you need to caption nnumerous images for whatever reason.
+This script can save you time if you need to caption numerous images for whatever reason.
 You can adjust the prompt to specify a word count and tone of voice that's most appropriate for your project.